gamestrafe/thedivision2/source/_pages/end-game.md

 Besides the [specializations](/specializations.html) progression, you can rank up in world tiers.
 This is done by completing the 4 stronghold missions (one additional one, Tidal Bassin).
 To do so, you must first complete 2 linked missions that were invaded by the Black Tusk before attacking the actual stronghold.

 Each tier has a required Gear Score to attack a strong hold.
 It will rise with each completed strong hold.
 You can find gear and weapons, as well as craft them to up your gear score.
+These are the gear scores you need to advance to that world tier.

 - World Tier 2: 275 Gear Score
-- World Tier 3: ?
-Gear Score
+- World Tier 3: 325 Gear Score
-- World Tier 4: ?
-Gear Score
+- World Tier 4: 375 Gear Score
-- World Tier 5: ?
-Gear Score
+- World Tier 5: 425 Gear Score

 These are the strong holds and their linked missions: